 - Who will be able to see the posts?
 (Just the Instructor/TA?
 The whole class?
 The public?)

 - How long will the content be available?
 By default, course blogs are archived soon after the term has completed.
-If you need the blog to exist for longer than the term, you need to include that information in your course syllabus AND in your request, when you request the blog initially.
+If you need the blog to exist for longer than the term, you need to include that information in your course syllabus AND in your initial blog request.

 - Students may opt out.
 While you don’t have to list the alternatives in the syllabus, it is important to let the students know that they can come to you if they are not comfortable having their work posted to the blog.
 Be sure to include a quick note to that effect in the syllabus.